Ccantey/LCC-DistrictFinder-MapboxGL/README.md

 ## Minnesota Legislative Coordinating Commission
 ### Legislative district mapping application User Interface

-The **Who Represents Me?** application is a completely open-source full-stack, responsive (RWD) application, built with PostGIS, Leaflet, and a little TLC.
+The **LCC Precinct Finder** application is a completely open-source full-stack, responsive (RWD) application, built with PostGIS, Leaflet.
+It extends the **LCC Who Represents Me?** page to include voter tabulation districts (voting precincts) and hopefully a little WebGL from Mapbox.

-See it in the wild at [http://gis.leg.mn](http://www.gis.leg.mn/OpenLayers/districts/)
+See it in the wild at [http://gis.leg.mn](http://www.gis.leg.mn/OpenLayers/precincts/)

 ### What's included?
 - Code